-Mission Statement: This course covers Calculus of several variables.
-The concepts are extensions of the concepts from Calculus 1.
+Mission Statement: This course covers the Calculus of several variables, which is an important tool for science and engineering applications.
+The concepts are extensions of the relevant concepts from Calculus 1.
 It is necessary to remind the students of those basic concepts as the course progresses.
-Multivariable Calculus is an important tool in Science and Engineering.
 The instructor should emphasize the importance of all relevant concepts, including: curves and surfaces in Euclidean 3-space, length and curvature, area and volume; surfaces, partial derivatives, total differential, tangent planes to surfaces; gradient; vector-valued functions; path-integral; Stokes' theorem, which should be stated, with an emphasis on its particular cases: Green's Theorem and the Divergence Theorem - followed by a few basic examples.
 This course is organized as a four-hour lecture for the regular academic year (Fall and Spring) and the corresponding amount of hours for each Summer session.